List of The Daily Show recurring segments: Exper-teasers

 Exper-teasers was hosted by resident expert John Hodgman, debuting on August 24, 2006.
 The segment was pre-recorded and featured Hodgman, as the show's "Resident Expert", discussing a different topic each week from a room full of books.
 Samantha Bee was the voice over announcer for the segment's introduction.
 In each segment, a question appeared on-screen and Hodgman addressed the subject, often using doctored-up photos and other humorous visual aides.
 Hodgman ended each segment by saying "I'm John Hodgman, and you're welcome."
 While the "Exper-teasers" segment only appeared twice, Hodgman continues to appear on the show as the Resident Expert.

 Great Moments in Punditry As Read By Children

 Great Moments in Punditry As Read By Children was a segment that featured small children reading transcripts of contentious moments from programs like Crossfire and Hannity and Colmes.
-The segment was featured prominently between 2004 and 2005 and usually aired just before a commercial break.
+The segment was featured prominently between 2004 and 2005 and usually aired as a lead-in to a commercial break.